eslint/generator-eslint/README.md

 ### eslint:rule

-If you want to create a new ESLint rule, make sure you're in the top-level directory of an ESLint repo clone or am ESLint plugin and type:
+If you want to create a new ESLint rule, make sure you're in the top-level directory of an ESLint repo clone or an ESLint plugin and type:

 ```
 $ yo eslint:rule